 All educators are strongly encouraged to use the terms "learning difference" or "learning need" whenever possible, and to avoid terms that refer to disabling conditions except when it is necessary to do so for educational clarity.
 For example, "Due to John's specific learning need, he receives 50% extra time on all of his written assessments" conveys the same educational information as "Due to John's learning disability, he receives 50% extra time on all of his written assessments."
-The first sentence is preferred because it encourages listeners to focus on John's needs.
+The first sentence is preferred because it encourages listeners to focus on John's

+All educators are strongly encouraged to use the terms learning difference or learning need whenever possible. needs.
 It helps John understand that extra time is something he needs in order to demonstrate what he knows, just as he may need glasses, a hearing aid, etc. It avoids terms that have come to have multiple meanings outside of a professional context.
 Such terms as "learning disability," "hyperactivity," "reading disorder," "dyslexia," etc. are often used imprecisely by non-professionals, and this poor usage contributes to many misunderstandings.